sinnbeck/laravel-dom-assertions/README.md

 ```

-For simple and quick checks assertions, you can use assertContainsElement.
+For simple and quick checks, you can use `assertContainsElement`.
 This method allows you to verify that a specific element exists on the page you can optionally include an array of expected attributes.
 ```
 $this->get('/some-route')